Organising your data and archiving

 Working with data

-Records Management have provided some good practice guides for organising your data, including version control to help you avoid confusion and ensure everyone is working from the same document.
+Records Management have provided some good practice guides for organising your data, including version control to help ensure everyone is working from the same document.
 The filing systems and naming conventions document contains some useful guidance on creating a comprehensive filing system.
 Further information can be found from JISC on choosing a file name that is compatible with different operating systems.

-- how expensive will it be to reproduce?
+- How expensive will it be to reproduce this data if it is destroyed?

 Finished working with a particular dataset?
-Then you should transform it to a more stable, standard format for archive.
-A common problem is finding old files which are unreadable now, because the software that created them is no longer available.
+Then you should transform it into a more stable, standard format to archive if necessary.
+Don't leave older files to become unreadable because software is no longer available.

 Your archival format should be at least one of the following: